aandr26/AWS-SAP-C01-Study-Guide/docs/6_Scaling_and_Resilience/6b_CloudFront_Essentials/CloudFront_Security.md

       * That account is added as a trusted signer.
       * Signed URLs:
         * URL provides access to one object
-        * LEgacy RTMP distributions an't use cookies
+        * Legacy RTMP distributions an't use cookies
         * User URLs if your client doesn't support coolies
         * Cookie provides access to groups of objects
         * User for groups of files/all files of a type